Tupper Lake, New York: History

+The original railroad station in Tupper Lake Junction was built in 1895 during the community's early rapid development.
+It was in service for over 60 years, and the building stood for 80.
+The original station was torn down in 1975.
+In 2007, a local group of rail enthusiasts called Next Stop Tupper Lake raised $300,000 in an effort to restore scenic rail service to the area.
+A replica of the 1895 railroad station was built on the original site and completed by 2008.
+The Adirondack Railroad restored seasonal passenger rail service to the station in spring 2023.
+As of July 2024, the construction of new platforms at Tupper Lake Station was underway, as well as a maintenance garage, a new wye, and a walking path.

 The Oval Wood Dish Corporation mill was located in the area between the villages of Faust and Tupper Lake and was originally owned by the Sisson family of Potsdam.
 The area encompassing the mill and the houses and apartments built across from the mill for the workers was called "Sissonville".
 Through neglect, the buildings eventually went to ruin and were demolished.
 The large smokestack bearing the letters "OWD" in the center of town still stands as an icon of Tupper Lake's lumbering past.

 The town of Altamont was organized in 1890 from the town of Waverly and was the last town organized in the county.
 In 1913, a part of St. Lawrence County was added to the town of Altamont.

-In an effort to avoid confusion with other "Altamonts" around the state and to strengthen ties with the village of Tupper Lake, town councilors changed the town name from "Altamont" to "Tupper Lake" on July 16, 2004.
+In an effort to avoid confusion with the other Altamont in Albany County and to strengthen ties with the village of Tupper Lake, town councilors changed the town name from "Altamont" to "Tupper Lake" on July 16, 2004.

-As of 2013, logging remained a business/industry in Tupper Lake but the winter season, when roads are frozen and can support heavy logging equipment, has been growing shorter.
+As of 2024, logging remained an industry in Tupper Lake, but the winter season, when roads are frozen and can support heavy logging equipment, has been growing shorter.

+Tupper Lake is home to the Empire Professional Baseball League's Tupper Lake Riverpigs, who play at Tupper Lake Municipal Park.